-The many uses of the "horse race" calendar
+The many uses of the "horse racing" calendar

-It's pretty easy to know which day of the week it is.
+It is relatively easy to know which day of the week it is.
 Similarly, we can more or less tell the time of day merely by looking outside the window.
-But how many of us can tell the date without referring to the calendar?
+But how many of us can tell the date without referring to a calendar?

 Counting the days

-Since the dawn of civilisation, mankind has looked towards the heavens to determine important events like planting and harvesting.
-The Egyptians as far back as 4236 BC noticed that the star Sirius rose next to the sun every 365 days.
-The Babylonians (about 2000 BC) and much later, the Mayans (between 250 and 900) were one of the first peoples to use the solar system and nearby galaxies to measure time.
+Since the dawn of civilisation, mankind has looked towards the stars to determine important events such as the ideal time for planting and harvesting.
+As far back as 4236 BC, the Egyptians noticed that the star Sirius rose next to the sun every 365 days.
+The Babylonians (about 2000 BC) and much later, the Mayans (between 250 and 900), were among those who used the solar system and nearby galaxies to measure time.
 These heavenly signs and portents were then extrapolated onto carvings and tablets for easy reference.
-The Mayan Pyramid of Kukulkan was used as a calendar of 365 days.
-Similarly, an Aztec calendar, called the xiuhpohualli, also has 365 days.
-These early calendars provided a blueprint of sorts for the very same calendars that we use today.

-Although the Gregorian calendar is commonly use here in Malaysia, the traditional Hijri, Chinese and Indian lunar calendars are commonly used for setting traditional festivals and events.
+Although the Gregorian calendar is used here in Malaysia, the traditional Hijri, Chinese and Indian lunar calendars are commonly used as well for setting traditional festivals and events.

-The 12 Gregorian months are printed on 12 sheets of light weight paper (about 50 gms) stapled onto a decorative piece of cardboard of the same width.
+The 12 Gregorian months are printed on 12 sheets of light- weight paper stapled onto a decorative piece of cardboard of the same width.
 This cardboard doubles as an advertisement.
-The calendars come in various sizes – for wall hanging (24 by 27 cm); desktop (13 by 13 cm) and pocket (8.5 by 6.3 cm).
+The calendars come in various sizes – for wall hanging (24 by 27 cm), desktop (13 by 13 cm) and pocket (8.5 by 6.3 cm).
 The last is not recommended for the visually challenged.

-Because the horse race calendar is so useful, companies often package them as corporate gifts for clients.
-If you are not lucky enough to be given one, they can also be purchased from local book and stationery shops here in Penang.
-It is uncertain if these calendars are available in all parts of the world.
-For instance, I have relatives in Australia and the UK who will request for a few copies to be posted to them every year.
-My aunties from Johor and Kuala Lumpur will also remind me to send them some too.
+Since the "horse racing" calendar is so useful for the local multi-cultural society, companies often package it as a corporate gift.
+If you are not lucky enough to receive one, it is available from book and stationery shops throughout Penang.
+It is uncertain if this type of calendar is available elsewhere.
+However, I have relatives in Australia and the UK who will request for a few copies to be posted to them every year.
+My aunty from Kuala Lumpur will also remind me to send her some as well.

 Another year will soon come to an end.
-As we usher in the beginning of a new one, so the mad rush to get 'horse race' calendars begin.
-What better way to face the new year than with a calendar which is packed with all the necessary information needed for the year to come!
+As we usher in the beginning of a new one, so the mad rush to get the 'horse racing' calendars begins.
+What better way to face the new year than with a calendar which is packed with all the necessary information needed for the year to come?

 © All rights reserved